TobisMa/pyGreenfoot/README.md

 Now use the world to add/remove actors.
 Actors are classes subclassing `pygreenfoot.Actor`.
 The act methods on worlds and actors are called once per frame and used for whatever you want.
 It is also possible to change the current world

+# Plantuml integration
+Is used to generate an hierachical tree of your project.
+When the main application is run, a valid plantuml diagram will be generated in `./_structure/diagram.wsd`.
+When the python package `plantuml` is installed a image will be created in the same folder.

+# Editor to use
+Use the editor of your joice.
+Both PyCharm and Visual Studio Code provide an internal integration for plantuml diagrams